Asupkay/live-code/README.md

 # Live code

-This repository is for live coding with TidalCycles and Hyrda.
+This repository is for live coding with TidalCycles and Hydra.

 # Startup instructions